Happy People (The Temptations song)

 "Happy People" is a 1974 single by The Temptations, co-written by Lionel Richie.
-It was the first single from the A Song For You album.
+It was the first single from the album A Song For You.
 In the United States, the single went to #1 on the R&B chart and #40 on the Billboard Hot 100 singles chart.
 "Happy People" also peaked at #11 on the disco/dance chart.
 The single was the first Temptations release without the guidance of Norman Whitfield since 1966.